Conrad von Rosen: Back on the Continent

 On his return to France, he was made maítre-de-camp général de la cavalerie.
 Rosen continued his career on the continent, where he served under the Dauphin in Germany.
 In 1691, he commanded the sector of Cuesmes (or Quesme) south-east of the town in the siege of Mons under Boufflers.
 He commanded the right wing under Luxembourg in the Battle of Landen in July 1693.
 His son Georges-Christophe and his son-in-law Meinrad von Planta were killed in this battle.
 He also took part in the siege of Charleroi in October.

 On 14 January 1703, he was one of the ten new Marshals of France appointed by Louis XIV.
 Together with the nine existing ones that made 19 Marshals of France.
 Being now marshal, Rosen sold his charge of maître-de-camp général de cavalerie to François Éléanor Montpéroux.
+He was present at the Battle of Oudenarde, where he commanded the Cavalry of the left wing.
+After the French rout, he skillfully managed to extricate his entire command and making their way along by-roads was able to some 14 hours later make it back to the camp.
+For this feat Louis de Rouvroy, duc de Saint-Simon referred to him as "that skillful partisan".
 In 1705, he became a knight of the Order of the Holy Spirit.
 This gave him the right to wear the blue sash called the cordon bleu that hangs over his right shoulder on his portrait by Hyacinthe Rigaud.